 Yet, despite a near-perfect first season, Veronica Mars struggled to find a wide enough audience to satisfy television executives.
 By the third season, under pressure to boost ratings, Thomas tweaked the format to be more episodic, with the focus on light-hearted “cases-of-the-week” rather than a season-long narrative arc.
 The consensus among fans was that it was a mistake, and the show ended.

-Francis Capra, Kristen Bell and Teddy Dunn, stars of the original Veronica Mars, which ran for three series In the normal run of things that would have been that and Veronica Mars would have become a fond memory.
+In the normal run of things that would have been that and Veronica Mars would have become a fond memory.
 What saved it was that it had always been ahead of its time – and not just in terms of what happened on-screen

 It’s easy to forget that Veronica Mars aired in an era less dominated by social media.
 Its first year, 2004, was also the year that Mark Zuckerberg unleashed Facebook on the world.
 Yet from the beginning Thomas was willing to engage with the show’s fervent fan base, talking to them on the website televisionwithoutpity.com, listening to their desires and concerns and occasionally implementing them in the show’s plots.
 The relationship between Veronica and Duncan, Lilly’s brother, for example, played out sooner than initially planned once it became clear that fans preferred Veronica with Logan.